 Nursing instructors are leading the charge when it comes to adopting new educational technologies, outpacing efforts in medical and general education.
 The COVID-19 pandemic underscores the value of tools that supplement a hands-on experience.

-Sixty-five percent of nursing education programs already were using virtual simulation and other adaptive digital learning methods to enhance onsite learning and to ensure students are practice-ready, according to information services company Wolters Kluwer.
+Sixty-five percent of nursing education programs already were using VR simulation and other adaptive digital learning methods to enhance onsite learning and to ensure students are practice-ready, according to information services company Wolters Kluwer.

 These applications, the firm notes in a blog post, can address a shortage of nurse educators and eliminate patient confidentiality concerns at hospital training sites.